 Airports might feel like public areas to many, but they are businesses all the same, and making money is important to any business.
 The fact that airports serve such a high volume of people and such a diverse range of travellers makes airports an excellent place for advertisements.
 The international nature of many airports make airports an ideal home for the advertisements of international companies, but they can also be great places to advertise more local brands and businesses.
 This is where placement is key.

 Showing advertisements that are specific to the city in which the airport is located in the departure area of the airport would be ineffective.
 People here are leaving the city, so why would you try to sell something that has to do with the city to people who won’t be there in the next few hours.
 The departures area is great for advertising international brands.
 However, the arrivals area can be a great place for advertising more local brands and businesses, especially since so many people arriving in the city will be looking for things to do.

-One great way to show much of the content that we have been talking about throughout this article while also making money from advertisements is by installing a content player like that offered by loop.
-If your airport or business inside an airport qualifies, loop will send you a content player with all sorts of entertaining visuals, from lifestyle channels and music videos to extreme sports.
+One great way to show much of the content that we have been talking about throughout this article while also making money from advertisements is by installing a content player like that offered by Loop TV.
+If your airport or business inside an airport qualifies, Loop TV will send you a content player with all sorts of entertaining visuals, from lifestyle channels and music videos to extreme sports.
 In between this content, advertisements will play, and the airport or a business inside an airport can make money from the advertisements being shown.
 That way, you both entertain your customers and make money while you are at it!

 The 5 Worst Things to Show on Airport TVs

 Unlike a bar or a movie theatre, establishments that serve clients from specific demographics, airport travellers are truly diverse in age, socioeconomic status, nationality, culture, and religion.
 This means that the content that an airport shows on its screens has to be as universally acceptable as possible.
 Of course, an airport should not show movies or TV shows where there is the potential for explicit sex scenes or gratuitous violence.